Set up Sites

 The time zone set at the PBX level is the default time zone, until you select a new time zone at the site level.
 If you have users in other time zones, you can set the time zone on the user level.

-- Enter a Receptionist.
+- Enter a Default voicemail 0 out destination.
 You can search by user, service name, extension, or phone number.

 Having a site receptionist allows users to reach the receptionist when they reach the voicemail of a user, call queue, ring group, or auto attendant.
 When reaching the voicemail box, callers can leave a voicemail, or dial 0 followed by # to be directed to the site receptionist.
 See Enable Switchboard Pro to learn how you can add a site receptionist as a switchboard operator.